ocean-tracking-network/biologging_standardization/templates/fields/calibrationDetails.md

+## Field Name
-# Calibration Details
+Calibration details

 ## Definition
-Link to data and/or methods when possible
+Full definition of the calibration done throuhg addition of a link to where the data and/or methods are described (e.g. peer-review publication).

 ## Format
 DOI or URL

 ## Similar Terms
 |Term|Definition URL|Source Vocabulary Publisher/Creator|